terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/use-cases/README.md

 # Use Cases

-After install the BigQuery Log Alerting tool, you will need to add some use cases to see it working.
+After installing the BigQuery Log Alerting tool, you will need to add some use cases to see it working.
 We provided a few examples in this repository, with some queries that can be use to populate Security Command Center with findings.

 ## Prerequisites

 1. BigQuery Log Alerting tool installed.
-1. BigQuery log Sinks created.
+1. BigQuery log sinks created.
 1. Tables created by the sinks logs exported ( e.g.: `cloudaudit_googleapis_com_activity_*`)
 1. To have permission to create BigQuery views in the logging project.

 ## General Usage

-In this folder you will find several SQL files, you must change the variables `${project}`and `${dataset}` in each file to the real logging project id and log sink dataset name created in the BigQuery log Sinks deploy.
+In this folder you will find several SQL files, you must change the variables `${project}`and `${dataset}` in each file to the real logging project ID and log sink dataset name created in the BigQuery log sinks deploy.
 Follow the specific usage of **each use case** for more details.

 After this, you can follow the instruction of [How create Views in BigQuery](https://cloud.google.com/bigquery/docs/views#console) using the queries on the files.

 You **must** save the views on the `views` dataset for the tool to work.
-You can use the files names as views names if you want.
+You can use the filename as the view name, if you want.
 The view name will be used for the **category** of the finding that will be created.

-## Cases description
+## Use Case descriptions

 ### Services not on Allow List